mrvn/RaspberryPi-baremetal/004-a-t-a-and-g-walk-into-a-baremetal/README.md

 * CPU register 1 must be the ARM Linux machine type
 * CPU register 2 must be the physical address of the parameter list

-The bootloader is expected to call the kernel image by jumping directly to the first instruction of the kernel image.
+The boot-loader is expected to call the kernel image by jumping directly to the first instruction of the kernel image.

 ATAGs